mattdeluco/mattdeluco.github.io/content/about.md

 ### Skiing

-I grew up alpine ski racing with the Sault Ski Runners (aka Searchmont Ski Runners) north of the Sault at Searchmont Ski Resort.
-I spent years racing across Northern Ontario and ultimately spent a year racing at the FIS level with the Northern Ontario Division (NOD) ski team.
+I grew up alpine ski racing with the Sault Ski Runners (aka Searchmont Ski Runners) north of the Sault at [Searchmont Ski Resort](http://www.searchmont.com).
+I spent many years racing across Northern Ontario and ultimately spent a year racing at the FIS level with the Northern Ontario Division (NOD) ski team.

-I've since picked up cross country skiing (skating, occsionally classic) that was initially a great way to cross train for cycling during Canadian winters.
+I've since picked up cross country skiing (skating, occasionally classic) that was initially a great way to cross train for cycling during Canadian winters.
 Now it's just another means of staying fit.

-As a recreational skiier I try to occasionally find my way out west to bigger mountains.
+As a recreational skier I try to occasionally find my way out west to bigger mountains.
 While I love being up to my eyeballs shreddin' the gnar, timing weather is impossible, so I find great pleasure in carving high-speed turns on nice corduroy.